TJBK/DMARC-WallOfShame/README.md

 # DMARC-WallOfShame
-To shame companies who do not implement controls to keep their own organisation and their customers.
+To shame companies who do not implement controls to keep their own organisation and their customers safe with the most basic of controls.

 Tracks domains that: